ntoand/previs/README.md

 # previs

-Previsualisation tools for volumes, meshes, pointclouds
+Previsualisation tools for volumes, meshes, pointclouds, high resolution images

 This is a service provided by MIVP to Monash University staff and affiliates.
-It provides a way to upload volumetric, mesh and pointcloud data, visualise the data on a web page, and then allows people to visualise the volume in CAVE2.
+It provides a way to upload volumetric, mesh pointcloud and high-res images data, visualise the data on a web page, and then allows people to visualise the volume in CAVE2/VR.

 ## How to install